 - A teaching practicum/scholarly project

 This rotation is designed to provide the student with further knowledge of surgical subspecialty areas of interest to them.
 Students can select either two separate two-week surgical specialty/subspecialty rotations, or one full month of an acting internship in a surgical specialty/subspecialty.
-If taken as an acting internship, this requirement can also satisfy the second Acting Internship Requirement.
-(4 weeks)
+(4 weeks).
+If taken as an acting internship, this requirement can also satisfy the second Acting Internship requirement.

-Students are required to take a total of 12 months of credit-bearing activities, including elective courses.
-Students choose from an array of elective offerings from all departments of the College of Medicine.
+Students are required to take a total of 32 weeks/credits of elective courses.
+Students choose from an array of elective offerings from all departments of the Larner College of Medicine.
 These electives are designed to expand clinical skills and knowledge and to assist students in exploring career choices.
 During Advanced Integration, students may also choose extramural rotations.
-They must have educational benefit and be approved by students’ advisors at least one month before the rotation begins.
+Extramural rotations must be associated with an LCME or ACGME accredited institution, or a UVM affiliated institution, or have sufficient academic rigor demonstrated to and approved by the Robert Larner, M.D.
+College of Medicine at The University of Vermont Medical Education Leadership Team at least one month before the rotation begins.

 Assessment of Student Performance